 My Thoughts, Open & Honest

 Now while the fine folks at Plant Nanny did send a couple of their watering stakes to me to review for you at no cost to me, the opinions and review in this post are all me!

-How The Plant Nanny Works
+How The Plant Nanny Watering Stake Works

 Luckily my sister, knowing my love of repurposing glass, brought me a bottle from their home that used to contain some sort of cooking oil.
-Hummm… It looks like it’ll fit this screw-on top.
+Hummm… It looks like it’ll fit this Plant Nanny’s screw-on top.
 YES!
 EUREKA!

 Setting Up My Watering Stake

 So I figured I’d give ‘er a try.
 I used my garden spade to gently loosen and remove a section of soil to receive the terracotta spike.

-But how did it work?
-Well I found that during the heat of summer the watering stake was having a hard time keeping the entire Thyme plant fully watered.
+Well I found that during the heat of summer the watering stake was having a hard time keeping the entire planter fully watered.
 So I had to drop a little water on it about every week or so to keep it happy.

 - I’ve read that darker glass helps protect against excess algae growth inside the bottle.

 Summary: I loved it – but I may need 2!